stackforge/pecan/docs/source/deployment.rst

 Installing Pecan
 ----------------

-A few popular options are avaliable for installing Pecan in production
+A few popular options are available for installing Pecan in production
 environments:

 *  Using `setuptools/distribute